-István Dunkl^{1,2} and Mareike Ließ2
+István Dunkl and Mareike Ließ

-1Max Planck Institute for Meteorology, Hamburg, Germany 2Department Soil System Science, Helmholtz Centre for Environmental Research - UFZ, Halle (Saale), Germany Correspondence: István Dunkl (istvan.dunkl@mpimet.mpg.de)
+Max Planck Institute for Meteorology, Hamburg, Germany Department Soil System Science, Helmholtz Centre for Environmental Research - UFZ, Halle (Saale), Germany Correspondence: István Dunkl (istvan.dunkl@mpimet.mpg.de)

 Abstract.
-High resolution soil maps are urgently needed by land managers and researchers for a variety of applications.
+High resolution High-resolution soil maps are urgently needed by land managers and researchers for a variety of applications.
 Digital Soil Mapping (DSM) allows to regionalize soil properties by relating them to environmental covariates with the help of an empirical model.
 In this study, a legacy soil data set was used to train a machine learning algorithm in order to predict the particle size distribution within the catchment of the Bode river in Saxony-Anhalt (Germany).
-The ensemble learning method
+The ensemble

-- 5 random forest was used to predict soil texture based on environmental covariates originating from a digital elevation model, land cover data and geologic maps.
+- 5 learning method random forest was used to predict soil texture based on environmental covariates originating from a digital elevation model, land cover data and geologic maps.
 We studied the usefulness of clustering applications in addressing various aspects of the DSM procedure.
-To investigate the role of the imbalanced data problem in the learning process, the environmental variables were used to cluster the landscape of the study area.
-Different sampling strategies were used to create balanced training data and were evaluated on their ability to improve model performance.
-Clustering applications were also involved in feature selection - 10 and stratified cross-validation.
+To investigate the role of the imbalanced data problem in the learning processimprove areal representativity of the legacy soil data in terms of spatial variability, the environmental variables covariates were used to cluster the landscape of the study area into spatial units for stratified random sampling.
+Different sampling strategies were used to - 10 create balanced training data and were evaluated on their ability to improve model performance.
+Clustering applications were also involved in feature selection and stratified cross-validation.
+Under the best performing sampling strategy, the resulting models achieved an $R^2$ of 0.29 to 0.50 in topsoils and 0.16 - 0.32 in deeper soil layers.
 Overall, clustering applications appear to be a versatile tool to be employed at various steps of the DSM procedure.
 Beyond their successful application, further application fields in DSM were identified.
 One of them is to find adequate means to include expert knowledge.

-1 Introduction
+15 1 Introduction

 In order to sustain soil resources, land managers and researchers are in need of information on the continuous landscape-scale distribution of soil properties.
 One of the important soil properties which governs most physical, chemical, and biological soil processes is soil texture.
-Soil texture maps can be used for the assessment of erosion risk, water deficit, or pesticide and nutrient storage and percolation.
+Soil texture maps can be used for the assessment of erosion risk, water deficit, or pesticide and nutrient storage and percolation (Blume et al., 2016).

-Conventional soil maps are usually created by a qualitative analysis of the landscape based on a conceptual model which subdivides the area into spatially assigned units with all soil properties set to uniform values within the units.
-The categories of

-20 these units do not necessarily represent soil systematic units and do not allow for the representation of small-scale, continuous variability.
+20 Conventional soil maps are usually created by a qualitative analysis of the landscape based on a conceptual model which subdivides the area into spatially assigned units with all soil properties set to uniform values within the units.
+The categories of these units do not necessarily represent soil systematic units and do not allow for the representation of small-scale, continuous variability.
 Overall, these soil maps were never meant to be used as input to landscape-scale process models that strive to simulate gas, matter and water flows.
-From this demand and an advance in information technology, the domain of Digital Soil Mapping (DSM) has quickly advanced (Grunwald et al., 2011).
+From this demand and an advance in information technology, the domain of Digital Soil

+25 Mapping (DSM) has quickly advanced (Grunwald et al., 2011).